 Chlorophyll and haemoglobin are on “Two most important pigments for life on earth.”
 The nearly identical structure of both molecules may enable chlorophyll to increase blood oxygen levels while oxygenating and rejuvenate our body at a cellular level to increase our body’s energy level.

 - Cleans our intestine

-- Getting rid of bad odors
+- Getting rid of foul odours

 - Prevents from certain cancers

-- Give energy to body
+- Give energy to the body

 - Provide a source of vitamin A, vitamin C and vitamin D

 Plants that are fresh and green are probably a good source of chlorophyll.
 It means vegetables and herbs such as;

 - Collard greens

 Three steps process by which chlorophyll water formed;